- Joined

 |

-STEP 3: Adding ACPI Renames
+STEP 3: Add ACPI Renames

 1. Depending on the Bootloader you use, add the following patch in the ACPI section of your config.plist.
-For Clover, it is Acpi>DSDT.
-For OpenCore, it is ACPI>Patch.
+For Clover, it is

 Depending on the system type, use the ACPI renames in your config.plist.